-If you’ve practiced yoga for a while, you may have begun to notice how yoga affects the emotional brain.
+If you’ve practiced yoga for a while, you may have noticed that yoga affects the emotional brain.
 By yoga, I don’t mean just the physical postures, but the whole practice.
 As one my teachers used to say often, we are always practicing yoga.

 The Emotional Brain and Yoga